Ventura County Fire Department: Aircraft Rescue and Firefighting Units (ARFF)

-The Aircraft Rescue and Firefighting units are designed to fight large flammable liquid fires, specifically aircraft fires.
-They are also utilized on gasoline fires in refineries or tanker trucks on the highway.
-The engines carry 1,500 gallons of water and is fitted with a pump capable of 1,250 GPM.
+The Aircraft Rescue and Firefighting units, designed specifically for aircraft fires but used for other large-scale flammable liquid fires, can carry 1,500 gallons of water and are fitted with a pump capable of 1,250 GPM.
 Two hundred gallons of foam concentrate is also carried on board.

 Dozers

 To aid in fighting wildfires, VCFD has multiple bulldozers.
-The dozers, as they are known, travel as a three piece unit consisting of the dozer itself, a tractor-trailer that transports the dozer which callsigns are "transoprt and a tender that carries tools for servicing the dozer in the field.
+Each dozer travels on tractor-trailers alongside a tender, for maintenance.

 Fire boat

 The VCFD has a 38-foot fireboat stationed at the Channel Islands Harbor.
 It is outfitted with a 1,000 GPM water cannon.

 Emergency operations

 Bolded stations serve as quarters for the various Battalion chiefs in the VCFD.
 There are 5 Battalions in the department, each commanded by a Battalion Chief.
-Station 54 is also the headquarters for the departments special operations.
+Station 54 is the headquarters for the departments special operations.

 Battalion 1

-Headquartered at Station 54, Battalion 1 services the Camarillo and Somis areas as well as the department's Special Operations activities.
-Special operations include dealing with hazardous materials, urban search and rescue, water rescue and specialized fire fighting activities such as shipboard and aircraft emergencies.
+Battalion 1 has its Headquarters at Fire Station 54.
+The Special operations activities are conducted at this station; their activities include fighting fires on ships and aircraft, dealing with hazardous materials, urban search and rescue and water rescues.
+Battalion 1 has Fire Stations 50,52,54 in Camarillo and Fire Station 57 in Somis.